mzkmzk/K-Trainer/README.md

 # K-Trainer

-#Requirements
+Help you faster to complete daily operation command and upload

+# FTP Requirements
 ---

-You need to have the executable `lftp` installed on your computer.
+if you need FTP uoload ,You need to have the executable `lftp` installed on your computer.

 [LFTP Homepage](http://lftp.yar.ru/)